-- In Dominic Deegan, anyone and everyone who spends time around the Deegans will end up making lots of Incredibly Lame Puns.
-Also, Spark's alliterration habit seems to be contagious as well.
+- In Dominic Deegan, anyone and everyone who spends time around the Deegans will end up making lots of Puns.
+Also, Spark's alliteration habit seems to be contagious as well.

 - The Dinosaur Comics fan community has a habit of talking like the comic's characters, even when the topic is something else entirely.
 This has carried over to some other comic communities as well, since the official forum is shared with several fandoms.

 - Some protagonists of Homestuck began catching each other's speech patterns after prolonged chatting with each other - for example, John is fond of repeating letters eight times (just like Vriska does), while Jade is beginning to swear like a sailor after several conversations with Karkat - which may be symbolic of a deeper relationship between them.